 The State pays the total cost of health coverage for full-time employees, and pays 50% health coverage costs for full-time employees’ eligible dependents.
 For part-time employees the State pays 50% of health coverage for employees and 25% for eligible dependents.

-HealthSelect of Texas, administered by United HealthCare Services, Inc., is available to all State employees.
+HealthSelect of Texas, Blue Cross Blue Shield of Texas, is available to all State employees.